 Cons

-The cost of switching an electric water heater in Australia can change for many reasons.
-The heater size, brand, type (tank or tankless), and how tough it is to set up all play a part.
-On average, swapping costs range between $1,200 and $3,000.
-Smaller systems for apartments or one-person homes are on the lower end.
-Bigger systems or fancy brands cost more.
+Smaller systems for apartments or one-person homes are a bit cheaper than bigger systems or fancy brands.
 Other things like removing the old unit, upgrading pipes, or meeting new rules can add more to the cost.
 It’s key to talk to a licensed plumber or water heat expert for a detailed price that fits your needs.

-Gas Water Heaters
+3. Gas Water Heaters

 According to the Australian government reports, gas water heaters are installed in 40% of all households in Australia.
 Thus, they are the second most common type after electric heaters.